abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Salesforce DX**
 	- The Salesforce DX project contains the source and files that comprise your changes.
 A DX project has a specific project structure and source format.
 	- In addition to source files, the project contains a configuration file, sfdx-project.json.
 This file contains project information and enables you to leverage Salesforce DX tools for many of your development tasks.
- 	-  Manifest file (package.xml) lists the components to be deployed.
-The changes don’t take effect until they are deployed.
+ 	-  Manifest file (package.xml) lists the components to be deployed
+  	- Deployment Steps (IDE & Source Control, No Copado):
+  		- Build Release Artifact
+  	 	- Test the Release Artifact in the Test (Partial) Sandbox
+  	  	- Test the Release Artifact in the Staging (Full) Sandbox
+  	  	- Release to Production
+  	  	- Perform Post-Deployment Tasks Listed in Deployment Run List

 </details>